Ken Wadsworth

 Kenneth John Wadsworth (30 November 1946 – 19 August 1976) was a New Zealand cricketer who played 33 Tests and 13 One Day Internationals for New Zealand as a wicket-keeper.
-Wadsworth also played for Nelson in the Hawke Cup.
+Wadsworth played domestically for Central Districts and Canterbury and for Nelson in the Hawke Cup.

 Domestic career

-Wadsworth scored over 1,000 runs and dismissed nearly 100 batsmen as New Zealand's regular wicket-keeper between 1969–70 and 1975–76.
+Wadsworth scored over 1,000 runs and dismissed nearly 100 batsmen as New Zealand's regular wicket-keeper between 1969–1970 and 1975–1976.
 He toured England in 1969 and 1973.
-From the outset he was always a talented wicket keeper and over time he also developed greater consistency.
+From the outset, he was always a talented wicket-keeper and over time he also developed greater consistency.
 An aggressive batsman, whose impetuosity often cost him his wicket, he could also defend stubbornly when the situation demanded.

 He made his first-class debut for Central Districts against Wellington as a batsman in a Plunket Shield match at Basin Reserve in December 1968 aged 22.
 Two months later he made his maiden first-class century for South Island at Dunedin against the touring West Indian side, also keeping wicket for the first time at that level.